-Unlike knee arthroscopy most patients have a general anaesthetic and therefore are unable to watch the video monitor.
+Unlike knee arthroscopy, shoulder arthroscopy patients have a general anaesthetic and therefore are unable to watch the video monitor.
 A nerve block may be used to numb the shoulder and arm to help reduce pain after surgery.

 Saline is pumped into the shoulder to expand the joint. which helps the surgeon see the joint and helps control any bleeding.

-The surgeon will look around the entire joint to evaluate the cartilage, tendons, and ligaments of the shoulder.
+Your surgeon at New Victoria Hospital will look around the entire joint to evaluate the cartilage, tendons, and ligaments of the shoulder.
 If damaged tissues need to be repaired, one to three additional small incisions will be made to insert other instruments.
 These may include a blunt hook to pull on tissues, a shaver to remove damaged or unwanted tissues, and a burr to remove bone.

 In addition to working on the shoulder joint, the surgeon often places the camera in the space above the rotator cuff tendons.
 (This is called the subacromial space.)
 The surgeon can evaluate the area above the rotator cuff, clean out inflamed or damaged tissue, remove a bone spur, and fix a rotator cuff tear.

-Following surgery, the fluid is drained from the shoulder, the small incisions are closed and a dressing is applied.
+Following shoulder arthroscopy surgery, the fluid is drained from the shoulder, the small incisions are closed and a dressing is applied.

-Arthroscopy may be recommended for shoulder problems, such as:
+Shoulder Arthroscopy may be recommended for further shoulder problems, such as:

 - A torn or damaged cartilage ring (labrum) or ligaments (in cases of shoulder instability)